-Figure 2 shows Cluster 1's events with four to twenty-four contributing factors per accident and mode of nine, as it appeared in fifteen events.
+Figure 2 shows Cluster's 1 events with 4 to 24 contributing factors per accident and mode of 9, as it appeared in 15 events.
 86.2% of the accidents within this cluster have seven or more contributing factors, constituting a very rich grouping for further interpretation.
-Cluster 2 events were influenced by one to ten features with 72.2% of the grouping having six or less contributing factors, while the totality of the events in Cluster 4 have six or less features.
-Both groupings show the same low mode of two factors, indicating a lower prospect for the identification of multiple interactions among contributing factors.
-For Cluster 3, the total number of contributing factors per accidents varied from five to twenty-two.
-79.5% of the events contained seven or more contributing factors, with eight factors the mode value.
+Cluster 2 events were influenced by 1 to 10 features with 72.2% of the grouping having 6 or less contributing factors, while the totality of the events in Cluster 4 are constituted by 6 or less features.
+Both groupings show the same low mode of 2 factors, indicating a lower prospect for the identification of multiple interactions among contributing factors.
+For Cluster 3, the total number of contributing factors per accidents varied from 5 to 22.
+79.5% of the events contained seven or more contributing factors, being 8 factors the mode value.
 This grouping also tends to provide good opportunities for enhanced interpretations of the genesis of major accidents.

-Results show that the application of the SOM algorithm largely improved the visualisation of interfaces, by confining events with lower frequency of contributors in Clusters 2 and 4, as well as elevating the features' mode for Clusters 1 and 3, highlighting special structures within the dataset.
+Results show that the application of the SOM algorithm largely improved the visualisation of interfaces, by confining events with lower frequency of contributors in clusters 2 and 4, as well as elevating the features' mode for clusters 1 and 3, highlighting special structures within the dataset.

-Table 2 details the results of the SOM clustering, indicating the outcome of the data mining process for selected contributing factors, in relation to the overall dataset.
+Table 2 details the results of the SOM clustering, indicating the effect of the data mining process to contributing factors, in relation to the overall dataset.
 The variation columns compare the overall dataset statistics with the individual factors' influence in each cluster.
 Negative or very low variations are not indicated, as the preservation or reduction of the frequency of a contributing factor in a grouping (in relation to its overall incidence) means that the factor was not significant to the formation of the cluster.
-Twenty-seven features contributed to less than 10% of the individual clusters and will not be represented, due to their low significance to the groupings formation.
-Contributing factors with strong dominance (more than 50% of the individual cluster areas) are highlighted, as well as frequencies higher than 10% and with positive cluster effect in relation to the overall dataset.
+27 features contributed to less than 10% of the individual clusters and will not be represented, due to their low significance to the groupings formation.
+Contributing factors with strong dominance (more than 50% of the individual cluster areas) are highlighted, as well as frequencies higher than 10% and with positive cluster effect.